 There are also rules on when and how you must pay your 401(k) loans back.
 If you are unable to meet these rules, you must pay penalties and taxes.
 And 401(k) loan defaults have been on the rise.

-And if you lose or change your job for any reason – and who doesn’t have at least some concern about the security of their job in today’s shaky economy? – you typically must pay your 401(k) loans back, plus all interest due, within 30-60 days.
+And if you lose or change your job for any reason, you typically must pay your 401(k) loans back, plus all interest due, within 30-60 days.
 If you don’t, you’ll have to pay penalties and taxes!

 And you thought it was your money!

 Think again!
 The government and your employer set the rules and terms of when and how you can use the money in your plan.
 And they can – and do – change these rules whenever they want.

 You will also have to liquidate your investments or assets in order to take a 401(k) loan.
 Which too often means selling at precisely the worst time.

 On the plus side, you do pay interest on 401(k) loans, and, just like insurance policy loans, that interest benefits you.
 But, as you can see, putting your money in a 401(k) is like putting it in jail!